TanStack/router/docs/tools/ranked-routes.md

 ---
-title: React Location Rank Routes
+title: TanStack Router Rank Routes
 ---

 A simple utility for ranking routes based on their specificity